cloudposse/terraform-aws-components/modules/spacelift/README.md

 :::info

-The `spacelift/worker-pool` component is deployed to a specific tenant, stage, and region but is still deployed by the Root Administrator stack.
+The `spacelift/worker-pool` component is deployed to a specific tenant, stage, and region but is still deployed by the root administrator stack.
 Verify the administrator stack by checking the `managed-by:` label.

 :::